-An increase in IM requirements following an unprecedented shock is expected and, in many cases, is prudent risk management.
-The experience in centrally cleared markets notably contrasts with non-centrally cleared markets where IM requirements stayed broadly flat in large part due to model construction.
+An increase in IM requirements following an unprecedented shock is expected and, in many cases, represents prudent risk management.
+The experience in centrally cleared markets notably contrasts with non-centrally cleared markets, where IM requirements stayed broadly flat, due in large part to model construction.

 As this section details, the overall increase in IM requirements was driven by a number of factors, including trading activity, changes in volatility (market risk), and models reacting to market stress.

-Differences in margin responses across asset classes can largely be explained by differences in volatility in the underlying products cleared in those asset classes, though other factors had some effect.
-In particular, it is important to understand the degree to which prudent pre-crisis margin levels driven by CCPs' antiprocyclicality measures or other tools or actions taken by CCPs helped to dampen the response of IM to extreme volatility.
-The size of the reaction to volatility also depends on model design choices and how conservative margin requirements are in less volatile times.
-While both centrally and non-centrally cleared markets saw comparable increases in volatility, the corresponding adjustment in IM requirements for non-centrally cleared derivatives was much smaller, primarily due to the low reactivity of SIMM to volatility changes.
+Differences in margin responses across asset classes can be explained largely by differences in volatility in the underlying products cleared in those asset classes, although other factors had some effect.
+In particular, it is important to understand the degree to which prudent pre-crisis margin levels driven by CCPs' anti-procyclicality measures or other tools or actions taken by CCPs helped to dampen the response of IM to extreme volatility.
+The scale of the response to volatility also depends on model design choices and how conservative margin requirements are in less volatile times.
+While both centrally and non-centrally cleared markets saw comparable increases in volatility, the corresponding adjustment in IM requirements for non-centrally cleared derivatives was much smaller, due primarily to the low responsiveness of SIMM to volatility changes.

-Intermediaries reported that out of the listed factors potentially affecting margin calls which they paid, market volatility was the most important factor across both centrally and non-centrally cleared transactions (Table 2).37 Position sizes, the directionality of risk positions and the change in value of posted collateral were reported to be the next most important factors.
+Intermediaries reported that, out of the listed factors potentially affecting margin calls that they paid, market volatility was the most important factor across both centrally and non-centrally cleared transactions (Table 2).39 Position sizes, the directionality of risk positions and the change in value of posted collateral were reported to be the next most important factors.
 Product/asset class traded was also seen as important for both centrally and non-centrally cleared derivatives.
-As expected, given lower reactivity, changes in model parameters were seen as a less significant factor for non-centrally cleared derivatives relative to centrally cleared derivatives and securities.
+As expected, given their lower responsiveness, changes in model parameters were seen as a less significant factor for non-centrally cleared derivatives than for centrally cleared derivatives and securities.